 - Bob Le Flambeur, a Caper movie about robbing a Casino, has an Inspector Javert type pursuing the title character.
 In the end, Bob gets away clean because he never actually committed the heist, instead hitting a lucky streak at the gaming tables that made him more than he would have if he'd played his part.
 His partners, unfortunately, don't know this and get gunned down pointlessly.

-- Just about any movie directed by Olivier Marchal, a former cop.
-Department 36 remains his most critically acclaimed movie.
+- Just about any movie directed by Olivier Marchal, himself a former cop.
+36 quai des Orfèvres remains his most critically acclaimed and successful movie.

 - The Taxi series is about a taxi driver helping inept cops to stop various criminal schemes (the Deuteragonist is one of said cops).

 - My New Partner / The Cop and its sequel are comedies about a duo of sympathetic Parisian corrupt cops (its original title, Les Ripoux, is French slang which basic means "The Dirty Cops").